abellakr/Crane/readme.txt

-3D Crane machine written in processing (Java) with the use of openGL
+School Project 3D Crane machine written in processing (Java) with the use of openGL

 Controls:
 Q / W : crane arm rotation